 In 2011, Bündchen was awarded Harvard Medical School Center for Health and the Global Environment’s Global Environmental Citizen Award, and later that year was named Best Green International Celebrity at the International Green Awards in London.

 By 2014, she had been appointed to the Rainforest Alliance’s board of directors, commenting, “I look forward to calling upon my experience not only as an international spokesperson but as an entrepreneur and global citizen to support the Rainforest Alliance’s on-the-ground efforts.”

 Before long, Bündchen’s involvement in the business of sustainability, so to speak, evolved into something even deeper.
-She travelled the world, visiting far-flung locales including Nairobi with UK charity Practical Action in 2012 to aid in the organisation’s mission of building biogas centres to tackle energy poverty, and started creating more of her own foundations, such as the Luz Foundation in 2007, to support humanitarian, educational and environmental causes.
-In recognition of her environmental activism, Bündchen was honoured at UCLA’s 2019 Hollywood for Science Gala.
+She traveled the world, visiting far-flung locales including Nairobi with UK charity Practical Action in 2012 to aid in the organization’s mission of building biogas centers to tackle energy poverty, and started creating more of her own foundations, such as the Luz Foundation in 2007, to support humanitarian, educational and environmental causes.
+In recognition of her environmental activism, Bündchen was honored at UCLA’s 2019 Hollywood for Science Gala.

 In September 2017, Bündchen was invited by the UN and French President Emmanuel Macron to speak about deforestation in the Amazon at a meeting of the Global Pact for the Environment.
 “For many years, I didn’t know what my voice was or how to use it, so to be speaking alongside world leaders about a cause I am deeply passionate about is really motivating,” she told Marie Claire of the event.

 Unafraid of calling out those who stand in opposition to her mission, in 2017, Bündchen successfully prompted Brazil’s then-President Michel Temer to rethink his plans to abolish the protected status of a substantial section of the Amazon.